the-boj/sport-results/README.md

 # sport-results

 A PWA for sports results.
-Can be build with ionic to generate a native app.

 No tracking, no ad, no data collection, no bloat.
 The source of the API is a website with way too much ads, and a bloated UI.